Approval for new selective licensing scheme

 Selective licensing

-Selective licensing applies to all privately rented residential properties occupied by one or two persons, or one family households, located in these 14 wards (areas) across the borough:
+Enfield's selective licensing scheme started on 1 September 2021.
+Selective licensing applies to all privately rented residential properties occupied by 1 or 2 persons, or one family households, located in these 14 wards (areas) across the borough:

-Designation one:
+Designation 1:

 - Bowes